Unbo10/OOP/Concepts_OOP.md

 This might be a controversial simile, but we need to model objects the engineering way: we want each object to be a scientist, i.e., that it knows its internal functionality in detail, but when interacting with another objects will become engineers: they will only tell each other what's useful and relevant about them, so the others can work with them without having to deal with the difficult and irrelevant-to-their-purpose stuff.

-To put it in formal terms, when being scientists the objects can change its internals without affecting their interaction with other objects, but when being engineers they'll use **information hiding**, which speaks by itself, and so only a **public interface** will be published to the outer objects so they can interact with the object enough to do what they need to do.
+To put it in formal terms, when being scientists the objects can change its internals without affecting their interaction with other objects, but when being engineers they'll use **information hiding**, which speaks by itself, and so only a **public interface** will be available to the outer objects so they can interact with the object enough to do what they need to do.

 Although this is considered part of encapsulation, it is the last form of abstraction (after all, abstraction entails encapsulation): you translate enough of the object into the object-oriented world so you know *what* you're dealing with, and depending of how much do you want to know about how it works, it will have different levels of abstraction.